 Chris brings his leadership and vision to the Wake for Warriors board

 In June of 2012 while deployed in Afghanistan, Stefan and his platoon were clearing improvised explosive devices (IEDs).
 Suddenly, two IEDs exploded and Stefan rushed to aid those injured by the blast.
 While carrying an injured soldier to a MEDEVAC helicopter, Stefan was struck by a third explosion.
 He lost both of his legs immediately.
 He spent the following two years learning to walk again in prosthetics.
-It hasn't stop him from the Boston Marathon every year since 2016.
+It hasn't stop him from running the Boston Marathon several times since 2016.

 Stefan has been a part of the Wake for Warriors family since March of 2016.
 Over the years, Stefan has been a guiding force in the way our events are run and how we care for our riders.
 Stefan has competed in the Nautique Wakesurf series since it's inception in 2018 and is the current Wakesurf Masters Adaptive sitting champion.